TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

 # Installation (Non-Technical Guide)
 {:#intro .no_toc}

-This document outlines a step-by-step process to install and host your own instance of the Misinformation Game.
-At the end of this guide, you will have your own website to use to run studies using the Misinformation Game software.
+This document outlines a step-by-step process to install and host your own instance of The Misinformation Game.
+At the end of this guide, you will have hosted your own instance of The Misinformation Game to run studies.

-This guide is aimed to require less technical knowledge than the [technical installation guide](/TechnicalInstallation), and as such it requires more time and has a few limitations.
-One major limitation of this process is that it does not allow easily updating the Misinformation Game as explained in the [updating guide](/Updating).
-Instead, this same process will need to be followed again to update your instance.
+This guide is aimed to require less technical knowledge than the [technical installation guide](/TechnicalInstallation), and as such it requires more time.
 If you are comfortable installing software and using the command line, then the technical installation guide will likely be easier and quicker to follow.